MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.2.4 Extensions Update

-Unless otherwise permitted by Microsoft, your Extensions must be updated only through Microsoft Edge Addons.
+Unless otherwise permitted by Microsoft, your Extensions must be updated only through Microsoft Edge Add-ons.

 ### 1.3 Product is Testable
 The Extension must be testable.
 If it is not possible to test your Extension for any reason, including, but not limited to, the items below, your Extension may fail this requirement.